ecmwf/open-ecpds/Options.md

 ### gcs.mkBucket
 Allow creating missing buckets when pushing data.
 This requires specific permissions.

+### gcs.parallelUpload
+Enables Google's "parallel composite upload": the object is split into parts uploaded concurrently as temporary objects, then server-side composed into the final object.
+Disabled by default; mainly beneficial for large files on high-bandwidth links.
+Composite objects only expose a CRC32C checksum (no MD5).

+### gcs.parallelUploadNumThreads
+Number of threads used to upload parts concurrently when "gcs.parallelUpload" is enabled.
+If not specified, the underlying library manages its own cached thread pool.

+### gcs.parallelUploadPartSize
+Size of each part uploaded concurrently when "gcs.parallelUpload" is enabled.
+If not specified, the underlying library's default (16MB) is used.

 ### gcs.port
 Allow specifying the port number of the remote GCS endpoint to connect to.